National Debt Clock: Similar projects

 The National Debt Clock has also been credited as the inspiration behind other running totalizers, such as an AMD campaign employing an electronic billboard; instead of a debt, it tracked the supposed additional cost of using a rival chip.
 In 2010, a "death clock" modelled after the debt clock was erected in Times Square, counting how many maternal deaths happen worldwide every 90 seconds.

+In 2023, Thomas Massie created the Debt Badge to "put the debt in the face of (his) colleagues every day."

 Two displays related to the national debt were shown during the 2012 Republican National Convention.
 One of the displays showed a ticking number similar to the original clock.
 The second display showed a number estimating the amount the national debt had increased since the start of the convention.
 According to the Republican Party, the purpose of the RNC's clock was to underscore the fact that national debt had grown at a fast pace under the presidency of Barack Obama, who was then running for reelection.
 RNC chair Reince Priebus said that the clock represented the "unprecedented fiscal recklessness of the Obama administration."

+In 2023, U.S. Congressman Thomas Massie (R-KY) invented the Debt Badge, a wearable device which provides a digital real-time display of the U.S. national debt.
+He created the badge to "induce a little anxiety among my colleagues" and to create "some concern for the debt."